TylerinkBroeker/employee-directory/ReadMe.md

 # Employee Directory
 ## Tylerinkbroeker
 ## Description
+Employee directory built with React, using components, state management, and responsive events.
 Use this directory to search employees by name to see full name, email, cell phone, and a small profile picture.
 ## Table of Contents
   - [Installation!](#installation)